-Across the field, we are witnessing resurgence of collaborative giving — people pooling funds both large and small to effect change together.
+Across the field, we are witnessing a resurgence of collaborative giving — people pooling funds both large and small to affect change together.
 At one end of the spectrum, new research shows that giving circles and other collaborative giving groups (collectively referred to as GCs) have tripled in number since 2007.
-At the other end, almost weekly announcements greet us on the launch of a new funder collaborative, large pooled fund, or other major collaborative giving effort.
+At the other end, almost weekly announcements greet us on the launch of a new funder collaborative, large pooled fund, or other major collaborative giving efforts.

 Collective giving has proven to be an effective way to democratize and diversify philanthropy.
 The 1600+ GCs operating in the U.S. today have together engaged over 150,000 individual donors since their launch and granted out an estimated $1.29 billion since their inception.
 Last year alone, they engaged over 46,000 people (mostly women) and granted out almost $30 million, a sum that represents the pooling of many small gifts, as most GC members contribute under $1,000 (Bearman et al, 2017).
 Similar growth of GCs has been evidenced globally, especially in Europe, Asia, and the Pacific islands (Harvey, 2016; John, 2017).